Guild Wars

 Structures may be damaged.

 Must be scheduled at least 1 day in advance.
-Notice is sent to the attacked guild.
+Notice is sent to the attacked guild a day before the attack.
+This shows in your HQ under Scheduled Attacks as:

 Since notice is given in advance, larger forces can be assembled.